awsdocs/amazon-cloudfront-developer-guide/doc_source/CFPrivateDistJavaDevelopment.md

-# Create a URL Signature Using Java<a name="CFPrivateDistJavaDevelopment"></a>
+# Create a URL signature using Java<a name="CFPrivateDistJavaDevelopment"></a>

 In addition to the following code example, you can use [the `CloudFrontUrlSigner` utility class in the AWS SDK for Java \(version 1\)](https://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/services/cloudfront/CloudFrontUrlSigner.html) to create [CloudFront signed URLs](private-content-signed-urls.md)\.

 **Note**
 Creating a signed URL is just one part of the process of [serving private content with CloudFront](PrivateContent.md)\.
-For more information about the entire process, see [Using Signed URLs](private-content-signed-urls.md)\.
+For more information about the entire process, see [Using signed URLs](private-content-signed-urls.md)\.

 The following example shows how to create a CloudFront signed URL\.
 You must convert the private key from PEM to DER format for Java implementations to use it\.